webvelocityZA/Youtube_demos/gemini20-screen/README.md

 ## 🔒 Security Notes

+- **API Key Security**:
+  - API keys are stored in `.env` file (excluded from git)
-- **API Key**: Never commit your actual API key to version control
+  - Never commit your actual API key to version control
+  - The `.env` file is already added to `.gitignore`

+- **Environment Variables**:
+  - Use environment variables for all sensitive configuration
+  - The current `.env` contains a sample key - replace with your actual key

+- **Development vs Production**:
-- **SSL Bypass**: Current SSL bypass is for development only
+  - SSL bypass is for development only
+  - Production deployment requires proper HTTPS certificates
-- **Local Development**: This demo is designed for localhost development
+  - This demo is designed for localhost development

+- **WebRTC Requirements**:
-- **HTTPS Required**: Production deployment requires HTTPS for WebRTC APIs
+  - Screen sharing requires HTTPS or localhost
+  - Microphone access requires user permission

 ## 🌐 Browser Compatibility